awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

             },
    ```

-### Create an Inventory Resource Data Sync for Multiple Accounts Defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>
+### Create an inventory Resource Data Sync for multiple accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations-create"></a>

 The following procedure describes how to use the AWS CLI to create a resource data sync for multiple accounts that are defined in AWS Organizations\.
 You must use the AWS CLI to perform this task\.